 John Morris is one of Utah’s foremost attorneys in the field of community association law.
-He has been selected by his peers for inclusion in Utah Business magazine’s Utah Legal Elite™ from 2013 through 2018 and was listed in the 2016 through 2018 editions of the Mountain States Super Lawyers, which recognizes attorneys for excellence in legal practice.
-John is also one of less than 150 nationwide fellows of the Community Association Institute College of Community Association Lawyers (CCAL).
+He has been selected by his peers for inclusion in Utah Business magazine’s Utah Legal Elite™ from 2013 through 2019 and was listed in the 2016 through 2019 editions of the Mountain States Super Lawyers, which recognizes attorneys for excellence in legal practice.
+John is also one of less than 160 nationwide fellows of the Community Association Institute College of Community Association Lawyers (CCAL).
 CCAL only accepts lawyers who have distinguished themselves through contributions to the development of community association law and through the education and empowerment of boards and residents in community associations.
 John served as a board member and the past President of the local chapter of the Community Association Institute.
-He also continues his long standing legislative service on the Utah CAI Legislative Action Committee (a non-partisan organization dedicated to furthering the legislative interests of the community association constituency), a committee he chaired for three years.
+He also continues his long standing legislative service on the Utah CAI Legislative Action Committee (a non-partisan organization dedicated to furthering the legislative interests of the community association constituency) as a subcommittee member, a committee he chaired for three years.
 John is a founding member of Morris Sperry, the only law firm in Utah focused entirely on community association law.

 University of Utah, J.D., 1994

 - Order of the Coif (top 10% of graduating class);

 - Recipient: American Jurisprudence Award, Constitutional Law and Contracts (Awarded to the highest-scoring student in the class)